Australian rules football in Queensland: Boom Times: Brisbane Lions Threepeat Era

 Also in the 1990s, the Cairns league experienced enormous growth financially on the back of gaming, with the Cazaly's social club quickly becoming the largest sporting club north of Brisbane.
 The Cazaly's Stadium received lights to play popular night football games and the western stand from the Gabba was transplanted to Cazaly's Stadium, enabling it to host AFL matches.

 In 1999, the QSFL also went into voluntary liquidation, being replaced by a new organisation, AFL Queensland (AFLQ) in 2000.
 The new premiership competition was called the AFLQ State League.
-That year, Nick Riewoldt became the first Queensland produced player to be taken as number 1 pick in the AFL Draft, recognised as the best junior talent in the nation.
+That year, Nick Riewoldt became the first Queensland produced player to be taken as number 1 pick in the AFL draft, recognised as the best junior talent in the nation.

 In 2001, a Women's Footy competition began in earnest.

 Three successive premierships for the Brisbane Lions in 2001, 2002 and 2003 saw crowds to Australian Football League matches in Brisbane to grow to an average of over 30,000, and in terms of attendance and membership, the AFL team in 2003 was the most popular team of any football code in the state.
-However, despite increasing television ratings and media exposure, Australian rules football remains overall less popular than rugby league and rugby union in the state.
+However, despite increasing television ratings and media exposure, Australian rules football remains overall less popular than league and union in the state.

 During the Lions premiership years, junior Aussie Rules numbers exploded in South East Queensland, and grew solidly right across the state.